 During this process CHC staff successfully insisted on two fundamental principles: that all original material that remained after the conversion to a newsstand in 1983 should be preserved, and that there should be no additional enclosure of the structure.
-These were reflected in the unofficial rendering that Galante released in the summer of 2016.
-This concept represented a preservation approach in which all original building fabric would remain and be restored; it showed glass where it was historically used or where it would be needed to enclose the staircase entrances that are now occupied by magazine racks.
+After many rounds of discussion about alternatives that removed original fabric, enclosed additional space, or added features to the exterior or roof of the structure, Galante prepared a rendering these were reflected in an unofficial rendering that Galante released in the summer of 2016.
+This conceptthat represented a preservation approach in which all original building fabric would remain and be restored; it showed glass where it was historically used or where it would be needed to enclose the staircase entrances that are now occupied by magazine racks.
 Lighting was shown for illustrative purposes.
+The rendering was a conceptual scheme submitted for discussion by the city staff; it did not represent an actual design approach because the ultimate use of the building had not been determined.
+The architect's release of the rendering in the summer of 2016 was not authorized by the City.

-Conceptual restoration design
+Conceptual restoration rendering